Mike Judge: 1985–1997: Early science career; musician; animation and Beavis and Butt-Head

 In 1992, he developed Frog Baseball, a short film featuring the characters Beavis and Butt-Head, which was to be featured on Liquid Television, a 1990s animation showcase that appeared on MTV.
 The short led to the creation of the Beavis and Butt-Head series on MTV, in which Judge voiced both title characters as well as the majority of supporting characters and wrote and directed the majority of the episodes.
 The show centers on two socially incompetent, heavy metal-loving teenage wannabe delinquents, Beavis and Butt-Head, who live in the fictional town of Highland, Texas.
 The two have no adult supervision, are dim-witted, sex-obsessed, uneducated, barely literate, and lack any empathy or moral scruples, even regarding each other.
 Over its run, Beavis and Butt-Head drew a notable amount of both positive and negative reaction from the public with its combination of lewd humor and implied criticism of society.

 Judge himself is highly critical of the animation and quality of earlier episodes, in particular the first two – Blood Drive/Give Blood and Door to Door – which he described as "awful, I don't know why anybody liked it ...
 I was burying my head in the sand."
-The series spawned the musical single I Got You Babe (1993) (a humorous cover with participation by Cher), a feature-length film Beavis and Butt-Head Do America (1996) and the spin-off show Daria.
+The series spawned the musical single "I Got You Babe" (1993) (a humorous cover with participation by Cher), the feature-length film Beavis and Butt-Head Do America (1996) and the spin-off show Daria.

 After a hiatus of two decades, the series aired a new season on October 27, 2011.
 The premiere episode was a ratings hit, with an audience of 3.3 million total viewers.
 On January 10, 2014, Judge said that there is still a possibility that Beavis and Butt-Head could be pitched to another network, adding that he wouldn't mind making more episodes.